Are you wondering how to invest in silver? With turmoil running high worldwide, now may be the time for investors to enter the market.

 Weak return on investment — Although silver may be a good safe haven asset, it may not perform as well as other investments — for example, real estate or even other metals.

-What factors most affect silver?
+What factors affect the price of silver?

 Like gold, the silver price often increases when geopolitical issues are at play.

 Continual clashes between the US and China, with both nations imposing tariffs on each other, is one current geopolitical concern that has influence over the silver market.
 Growing social unrest over COVID-19 lockdowns and vaccine passports is another.
+As is Russia's escalating war in Ukraine.

-These issues seem to be supporting the white metal in the near term.
 Investors will be closely watching these trends and any other geopolitical events that bring a higher level of uncertainty.

 In general, higher interest rates tend to put pressure on non-interest-bearing assets like gold and silver; conversely, when interest rates are lower, precious metals tend to perform better.
 However, there are times when silver has remained relatively flat in the face of rate hikes, such as in 2018.